AAlab1819/Steven-00000011580/Week9 - CDP/README.md

 <p align="justify">
 For this assignment, we are given two problems from: “UVa Online Judge” (https://uva.onlinejudge.org/index.php).
 However, thanks to my classmate, Kevin Jonathan, we only need to do one problem from the two problems given.
-The problem that he has done is titled ‘147 – Dollars’ and now we only need to do problem ‘10130 – SuperSale’.
+The problem that he has done is titled ‘UVa 147 – Dollars’ and now we only need to do problem ‘UVa 10130 – SuperSale’.
 Without further due, let’s solve the problem! (╯✧▽✧)╯.｡.:*☆

 <p align="center">UVa 10130 – Super Sale</p>